KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 6. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+7. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-7. Typo: Found `Magic Mirror` in file `styles.css`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `styles.css`: Replace it with `MagicMirror²`.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-YouTube-API by C4TFLY](https://github.com/C4TFLY/MMM-YouTube-API)